jakubgolonka/kalkulator-ratalny/README.md

 ### Function *wyswietlanieHarmonogramu*
 * Displays a detailed repayment schedule, which includes information on the principal, interest parts, and overpayment.

+### Function *wyswietlanieHistoriiKalkulatora*
+* Allows the user to view the history of loans, including the loan amount, interest rate, term, and early repayments.
+This enables comparison of how different loan options affected the repayment schedule.

 # Installation and Configuration